 - 1. Use of the tools supplied with the stent is necessary to defeat the hemostasis valve without damaging the stent or covering.
-Refer to insert IFU-CPCE.

-Once the stent is past the hemostasis valve, the tool must be pulled out of the valve. - The system is advanced through the long delivery sheath and over the stiff guidewire into the desired location for implant. - 3.
-After correct positioning of the stent, pull back on the sheath to expose the stent.
-Confirm proper stent position by a small injection of contrast through the sidearm of sheath or through a second catheter.
-Expand the stent by inflating the balloon catheter to the recommended inflation pressure.
-Do not exceed the balloon manufacturer's rated burst pressure.
+Once the stent is past the hemostasis valve, the tool must be pulled out of the valve. - The system is advanced through the long delivery sheath and over the stiff guidewire into the desired location for implant. - After correct positioning of the stent, pull back on the sheath to expose the stent.
+Confirm proper stent position by a small injection of contrast through the sidearm of sheath or through a second catheter. - 4.
+Expand the stent initially by inflating the inner balloon until it is fully expanded.
+One may "reposition" the stent at this point by moving the BIB catheter.
+The unexpanded outer balloon and expanded inner balloon hold the stent tightly against the BIB catheter.
+DO NOT deflate the inner balloon before expansion of the outer balloon.
+This could cause the stent to slip off the balloon catheter. - 5.
+Confirm positioning and inflate the outer balloon to rated diameter.
+Do not exceed the rated burst pressure.